 Massage jets generally have multiple outlets that allow water and air to be divided into smaller, individual streams.
 These provide strong pressure to help work out tight muscles to help you relax.

-These are a simple jet that may not even be noticeable that help with water circulation and allow for a gentle bubbling effect.
+These are simple jets that may not even be noticeable that help with water circulation and allow for a gentle bubbling effect.

 If music or television volume is an issue, you can always opt for speakers to help clarify sound and provide a whole new soaking experience.
 Most speakers can connect via Bluetooth for completely a cordless set-up.